 - meals and personal expenses

 - gratuities (discretionary)

-- only if you book the Sprinter bus tour option tickets for the gardens water show/musical gardens are extra
+- only if you book the Sprinter bus tour option: admission tickets to the gardens water show/musical gardens extra

 The tour duration of our half day Versailles guided tour from Paris is 4 hours from pick up to drop off at your accommodation.